garden-io/garden/docs/contributing/config-resolution.md

 ### Partial VS full resolution

 For historical reasons, template strings with multiple expressions like `${var.foo}${var.bar}` can also be partially evaluated (`legacyAllowPartial: true`).
-This is currently used in the Module resolution and for Kubernetes manifest file templates.
+This is ONLY USED for backwards-compatibility with Garden version `0.13` when using template conditions in Kubernetes manifest file templates, and will be removed in `0.14`.

 We call configs where some templated values have been evaluated, and others have not, **unresolved configs** to differentiate it from the `legacyAllowPartial` feature.